-The total consideration amounts to \notin 930 million, consisting of \notin 508 million in cash and 9.5 million shares in Takeaway.com N.V. worth \notin 422 million20, representing approximately 15.5% of the total issued and outstanding share capital of Takeaway.com N.V. as of the transaction completion date.
+The total consideration amounts to € 930 million, consisting of € 508 million in cash and 9.5 million shares in Takeaway.com N.V. worth € 422 million $^{20}$ , representing approximately 15.5% of the total issued and outstanding share capital of Takeaway.com N.V. as of the transaction completion date.

 Delivery Hero will have the right to submit a binding nomination for the appointment of one independent member to Takeaway.com N.V.'s supervisory board.
 This right will expire at the date Delivery Hero holds less than 9.99% of Takeaway.com N.V.'s issued and outstanding share capital.
-The parties have agreed to a standstill period of four years following the completion of the Transaction during which Delivery Hero and its subsidiaries, with limited exceptions, shall, in particular, not directly or indirectly in any way profit or LOSS FROM THE DISCONTINUED OPERATION effect or cause to effect any increase in its shareholding in Takeaway.com N.V. through any financial instruments or related derivative securities.
+The parties have agreed to a standstill period of four years following the completion of the Transaction during which Delivery Hero and its subsidiaries, with limited exceptions, shall, in particular, not directly or indirectly in any way effect or cause to effect any increase in its shareholding in Takeaway.com N.V. through any financial instruments or related derivative securities.
 During the standstill period and up to three years after that period, certain voting restrictions, mainly on mergers and acquisitions related matters and in case of conflict of interest, will apply to Delivery Hero's shares in Takeaway.com N.V.
 Certain other shareholder restrictions will apply to Delivery Hero during, and for a limited period after, the standstill period.